vstinner/unicode_book/encodings.rst

 ISO-8859-1
 ''''''''''

-ISO-8859-1 is a superset of :ref:`ASCII` and adds 128 codes, mostly latin letters with diacritics, and is used in the USA and Europe.
-ISO-8859-1 are the 256 first code points of Unicode (U+0000—U+00FF).
+ISO-8859-1, also known as "Latin-1", is a superset of :ref:`ASCII`: it adds 128
+code points, mostly latin letters with diacritics and 32 control codes.
+It is used in the USA and in Western Europe.

 +----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+
 |    |  -0 |  -1 |  -2 |  -3 |  -4 |  -5 |  -6 |  -7 |  -8 |  -9 |  -a |  -b |  -c |  -d |  -e |  -f |